gorango/flowcraft/docs/guide/advanced-guides/error-handling.md

 - `maxRetries`: The total number of times the `exec` phase will be attempted.
 A value of `1` (the default) means no retries.
 A value of `3` means one initial attempt and up to two retries.
 - `wait`: The time in milliseconds to wait between retry attempts.
 Defaults to `0`.

+> [!IMPORTANT]
-**Important**: Only the `exec` phase of a node is retried.
-Errors in `prep` or `post` are considered fatal for that node and will immediately cause a failure.
+> **Only the `exec` phase is retried.** Errors in `prep` or `post` are considered fatal for that node and will immediately cause a failure.
 This is by design, as these phases often involve state changes in the `Context` that might not be safe to repeat.

 ### Example: Retrying an API Call